FranciscoMoretti/site/data/blog/comparing-deep-research-uis.md

 ![ChatGPT UI - 1](/assets/ui-chatgpt-1.png)

 **ChatGPT** takes a more balanced approach to research interfaces, focusing on **user control** while maintaining a clean presentation.
-It starts with a plan as a TextPart feature requiring feedback with a normal conversation message providing familiarity, practicality and flexibility.
+It starts with a **plan as a `TextUIPart`** requiring feedback with a normal conversation message providing familiarity, practicality and flexibility.

 Before conducting research, ChatGPT typically presents a **research plan** as a regular text message part and _asks for user feedback_.
 This creates a pause point that gives users agency in the research process.
 They can approve, modify, or redirect the plan before execution begins.